ShaylaStevenson/good-readme/README.md

   * Github Username: ShaylaStevenson
   * [View Github Profile](https://github.com/ShaylaStevenson)
   * Email: shayla.rose.stevenson@gmail.com
-  * You can also reach me through my LinkedIn account at https://www.linkedin.com/in/shayla-stevenson-806143200/.
+  * You can also reach me through my [LinkedIn account](https://www.linkedin.com/in/shayla-stevenson-806143200/) .

   ## License
   This project is licensed under the terms of the MIT license.
 View license at: